austiincottrell/poc/README.md

 ![Architecture](https://github.com/quiik/poc_coalfire/blob/main/image.jpg?raw=true)

-<p>Resources attached to architecture that is not listed is the security groups and an elastic ip attached to the NAT gateway.</p>
+<p>Resources attached to architecture that is not listed in the diagram are security groups and an elastic ip attached to the NAT gateway.</p>

 <h2> Step 1: Download and run ssh-keygen command </h2>